 Yes, higher intensity workouts will typically burn more calories, but less intense forms of exercise do still burn calories and fat.
-According to an article from Women’s Health & Fitness, “lower intensity exercise digs deeper into your fat stores and…enhances your ability to use fat as an efficient fuel source.”
 While we’re not claiming that a daily 30-minute walk will give you six-pack abs (you need to build muscle and mix it up to lose weight and carve out your muscles), less-intense workouts do burn fat—especially the longer you spend doing them.
-Low intensity cardio has tons of other great benefits, too!
+Low-intensity cardio has tons of other great benefits, too!
 Here are just a few:

 - Improves cardiovascular function

-- Builds muscular endurance — through high number of repetitions at a low resistance
+- Builds muscular endurance — through a high number of repetitions at a low resistance

 - Boosts circulation